VikasaurusRex/brainrot/README.md

 ### Quickstart

 This spec is designed for maximum clarity to ensure a smooth implementation process.
-The point is to create
+The point is to create a rendering pipeline for minecraft parkour dialogue brainrot content in vertical video format.
 ```
 first download the code as a zip or git pull
 second use any video for your background it should go in /assets/background_videos/ (if multiple selects one randomly)